-Student Services & Counseling
+Student Services Department

-We are introducing an SEL (Social Emotional Learning) advisory curriculum that aligns with the CASEL framework.
+We are introducing an SEL (Social Emotional Learning) curriculum that aligns with the CASEL framework.
 The Collaborative for Academic, Social, and Emotional Learning (CASEL) is a trusted source for knowledge about high-quality, evidence-based SEL.
 Research shows that SEL not only improves achievement by an average of 11 percentile points, but it also increases prosocial behaviors (such as kindness, sharing, and empathy), improves student attitudes toward school, and reduces depression and stress among students (Durlak et al., 2011).
 Students will learn the five key skills for success as outlined by CASEL: Self-Awareness, Self-Management, Social Awareness, Relationship Skills, and Responsible Decision Making.

 Important Processes and Forms